 3.4 The Haymarket.

-Chicago became the epicentre of the growing Labour movement and the campaign for the 8-hour day grew.
+Chicago became the epicentre of the growing Labour movement and the campaign for the eight-hour day grew.
 The moderate Knights of Labour founded in 1869, had become less secretive and had increased its influence achieving close to a million members by the mid-80s.
-The Socialist Labour Party also developed a platform for working people increasingly influenced by immigrants who preached for the over throw of Capitalism.
+The Socialist Labour Party also developed a platform for working people increasingly influenced by immigrants who preached for the overthrow of Capitalism.

-Chicago became a magnet for working class people attempting to make sense of their dire economic circumstances.
-Many radical anarchists, socialists, communist and trade unionist leaning immigrants had arrived from Europe and the cyclical nature of economic boom and bust gave them a ready audience among a growing disaffected and impoverished section of working class people.
+Chicago became a magnet for working-class people attempting to make sense of their dire economic circumstances.
+Many radical anarchists, socialists, communist and trade unionist leaning immigrants had arrived from Europe and the economic booms and depressions gave them a ready audience among a growing disaffected and impoverished section of working-class people.

-May Day 1886 saw 300,000 walk off their jobs across America to support the campaign for an eight hour work day.
-Events initially escalated outside the McCormick Reaper factory in Chicago on May 3rd when demonstrators who were supporting striking workers attempted to block strike-breakers and were attacked by the police resulted in two deaths.
+May Day 1886 saw 300,000 people walk off their jobs across America to support the campaign for an eight-hour workday.
+Events initially escalated outside the McCormick Reaper factory in Chicago on May 3rd when demonstrators who were supporting striking workers attempted to block strike-breakers.
+Intervention by the police resulted in two deaths.
 The anarchist organisations then called for a public meeting for May 4th at Haymarket Square in Chicago.

-The outcry and State crackdown on the organising anarchists led to the subsequent execution of Albert Parsons, George Engels, Adolph Fischer and August Spies in retaliation on the 11th November 1886, although it was clear to most observers that they were not responsible.
+The outcry and State crackdown on the organising anarchists led to the subsequent execution of Albert Parsons, George Engels, Adolph Fischer and August Spies in retaliation on November 11th 1886, although it was clear to most observers that they were not responsible.

 In spite of huge political differences between “the small groups” of anarchists in Chicago and the wider labour movement represented by the Knights of Labour, scare tactics of the State authorities, organised industrial corporations, businessmen and sections of the media seized the opportunity to attack all organised labour.